Guitar Tablature: Symbols, Notations and Abbreviations

 Fret numbering begins from the capo (not the nut).

-Pick Scrape Notation
+Pick Scrape notation

 Pick Scrape

-Scraping the pick across the lower strings.
+Scraping the pick across the lower strings to create a scraping sound.

 3